 Omitting the white on grey stitching (landscape practice), I was able to maneuver the fabric piece.
 Then tried adding a binding technique and used the reverse lever to create this.

-It needed a carrying case.
+Now it needed a carrying case.

 I found this travel case tutorial.